Native Production: Why it matters in eDiscovery

 Native production in eDiscovery is the production and analysis of file types in their original format from their source location.
 Viewing and processing native eDiscovery content requires a dedicated document viewer.
 It’s important to realize that native file formats don’t require their native applications.
 To clarify, you don’t need Microsoft Word to view a .docx file.
 Modern eDiscovery platforms make it possible to view files in their native formats without requiring their supporting applications.

-By producing files in their native format, you can present them as undoctored evidence.
+By producing files in their native file format, you can present them as undoctored evidence.
 It’s a way to grant an opposing legal party a direct snapshot into what a file looks like in its original state – like an email someone sends or a financial presentation.